tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Sensors/VehicleStatus/index.md

 !!! warning
     An important element of the script configuration that **must** be set is the scene *Object* (`Vehicle`).
     It will be used for reading all the data needed.
-    The appropriate `Ego` object should be selected.
+    The appropriate `EgoVehicle` object should be selected.

-    If you can't select the right object, make sure it's set up correctly - it has got added all the scripts needed for `Ego`.
+    If you can't select the right object, make sure it's set up correctly - it has got added all the scripts needed for `EgoVehicle`.

 ### Published topics
 - Frequency: `30Hz`